williamyang98/DAB-Radio/README.md

 1. Demodulate the OFDM (orthogonal frequency division multiplexed) raw IQ signals into a digital frame
 2. Decode DAB digital OFDM frames for use into a radio application

-The code in this project is purely academic.
-It can be considerably improved and optimised.
-Examples of more polished DAB projects is listed in the inspirations section below.

 For those who are interested only in parts of the implementation refer to the following directories:

 | Directory | Description |